 Nature and Scope

 Supervision is provided by a technical/administrative superior.
 Duties include planning, organizing and managing a major information system project, assigning and monitoring the work of the project team, participating in the selection of contractors, conducting review meetings with users and writing reports.
-Principal contacts are with OIS data processing specialists, vendors and the client organization for the purpose of designing an effective information system.
+Principal contacts are with Department of Technology and Information (DTI), vendors and the client organization for the purpose of designing an effective information system.

 Essential functions are fundamental, core functions common to all positions in the class series and are not intended to be an exhaustive list of all job duties for any one position in the class.
 Since class specifications are descriptive and not restrictive, incumbents can complete job duties of similar kind not specifically listed here.

 Manages and participates in the development of documentation to include project requirements analysis, information needs analysis, alternate design approaches, cost/benefit analysis, cost and time estimates, programming and testing a major project of strategic importance.

 Plans, schedules, prioritizes tasks, assigns, coordinates and reviews the work of assigned personnel.

 Prepares project budget; writes requests for proposals for the services of contractors, participates in the selection process and administers ensuing contracts.